-Comparing the Spetsnaz Spade to the Machete to the Kukri to the Hatchet multi tool
+Comparing the Spetsnaz Spade to the conventional Machete to the Kukri machete to the Hatchet multi tool

-When i was cutting down a tree in my yard the other day, i decided to compare the cutting power – comfort and usability of each of the tools pictured above — and found some surprising results.
+When I was cutting down a tree in my yard the other day, I decided to compare the cutting power, comfort and usability of each of the tools pictured above and found some surprising results.

-First I tried the machete – ( R40 from Makro, made by Lasher )
+First I tried the machete – ( R40 – or $3US from Makro, made by Lasher in South africa )

-on softer wood and thinner (than my thumb) it worked quite well – but after the blade stuck fast in logs thicker than my wrist, and the reverberation of the cutting stroke was not very pleasant,
+on softer wood that was thinner than my thumb it worked quite well, but the blade stuck fast in logs thicker than my wrist, and the reverberation of the cutting stroke was not very pleasant,

-I next tried the Spetsnaz spade – ( R680 from http://www.wantitall.co.za)
+I next tried the cold steel Spetsnaz spade – ( $70US )

-surprisingly it didn’t cut very well, at all (which was a shock to me as i expected more – it was the most expensive of the lot ), the cuts is made were small and shallow, it felt like it was to light in the blade area and a bit weak.
+Surprisingly it didn’t cut very well, at all (which was a shock to me as I expected more as it was the most expensive of the lot ), the cuts is made were small and shallow, it felt like it was too light in the blade and a bit weak.

 this work very well – the blade slicing well through most things – it is pretty much the same as the machete – even made by the same company , but the shape really seems to work, I think it might be the weight that balances towards the tip, but it just cuts really well … but it doesn’t do much other then cut but, it does that well.